denten-books/plain-text/4-chapter.md

 complementary to Alexander Galloway's understanding of the same.
-In "The Interface Effect," an influential monograph in new media studies, Galloway defines interfaces as a process of fundamental "incompatibility" on the "mediating threshold between self and the world" [@galloway, viii].
+In "The Interface Effect," an influential monograph in new media studies, Galloway defines interfaces as a process of fundamental "incompatibility" on the "mediating threshold between self and the world" [@galloway_interface_2012, viii].
 As the title suggests, the interface, for Galloway is always an effect, rather than a thing.
-"The interface is a kind of a semiotic short circuit," Galloway writes [@galloway 38].
-It is for him "an interface between the edge and the center" [@galloway 40].
+"The interface is a kind of a semiotic short circuit," Galloway writes.
+It is for him "an interface between the edge and the center" [@galloway_interface_2012, 38-40].

 [^ln5-nabokov]: In this now widely cited passage on rereading, Nabokov writes:
 "Curiously enough, one cannot read a book: one can only reread it.
 A good